What is data citation?

 Who are data authors?

-Data authors include any person contributing substantially to data collection, processing and analysis.
+Data authors include any person, organisation or facility contributing substantially to data collection, processing and analysis.

 Examples of data citation from MEDIN Data Archive Centres

-More information on data citation from our MEDIN Data Archive Centres
+More information on data citation from some of our MEDIN Data Archive Centres

 British Geological Survey (BGS)National Geoscience Data Centre guidance